cormacj/rodos-disassembly/rodos-222/Release/README.md

 Since V2.21:

+* A new command has been added: `|RODOS.OFF`

-    Fixed an issue where |point or |bget would randomly return 27 rather than the expected data.
+* Fixed an issue where |point or |bget would randomly return 27 rather than the expected data.

+* Fixed: |BGET randomly returned a number of 27 instead of the actual data.
+The CAS IN CHAR patch code was reverted to the v2.01 code at the end.
+See https://github.com/cormacj/rodos-disassembly/issues/1
+* Fixed: Limit the length of the |ROM and |ZAP startup string to 100 characters to avoid a buffer overflow.
+See: https://github.com/cormacj/rodos-disassembly/issues/7

 Since V2.20: